fuzzylabs/MindGPT/README.md

 /home/username/MindGPT
 ```

 We build and push the streamlit application to ACR.
-This image will be used by Kubernetes.
+This image will be used by Kubernetes deployment.

 ```bash
 acr_registry_uri=$(matcha get container-registry registry-url --output json | sed -n 's/.*"registry-url": "\(.*\)".*/\1/p')